-The primary drivers of the changes in loss before tax during the three and six months ended June 30, 2020, compared to the same periods in 2019 were as follows:
+The primary drivers of the changes in loss before tax during the first quarter of 2020 compared to the same period in 2019 were as follows:

-- Secondary Life Insurance loss before tax increased by \$3.4 million and \$16.5 million for the three and six months ended June 30, 2020, respectively, compared to the same periods in 2019, as a result of the following: - \$5.1 million and \$12.2 million decreases in gain on life insurance policies, net for the comparative periods as described above in the revenue comparison discussion. - \$8.7 million and \$17.6 million increases in interest expense during the comparative periods as a result of higher average debt outstanding; and - Increases in operating expenses of \$14.1 million and \$91.4 million during the comparative periods, primarily resulting from higher employee compensation and benefits, professional fees and other expenses described above in the expense comparison discussion. - Beneficient segment income before tax increased by \$20.8 million and decreased by \$43.5 million for the three and six months ended June 30, 2020, respectively, compared to the same periods in 2019, primarily due to the consolidation of Beneficient on December 31, 2019.
-During 2019, we accounted for Beneficient using the equity method on a one-quarter lag, and the amount reported represents our proportionate share of the losses of Beneficient for the period presented.
-The one-quarter lag was discontinued with the consolidation of Beneficient on December 31, 2019.
-The earnings of Beneficient for the three and six months ended June 30, 2020, were affected by \$4.2 million and \$69.3 million, respectively, of non-cash charges for equity incentive compensation.
-Specific to the three months ended June 30, 2020, Beneficient's losses were offset by \$36.2 million of income recognized as a result of the forfeiture of vested equity-based compensation related to one former director of Beneficient as described in the revenue comparison discussion above.
+- Secondary Life Insurance loss before tax increased by \$13.1 million as a result of the following: - \$7.0 million decrease in the gain on life insurance policies, net as described above in the revenue discussion. - \$1.6 million increase in interest expense as a result of higher average debt outstanding; and

-Corporate and Other operating loss was lower during the three and six months ended June 30, 2020 compared to the same periods in 2019, primarily due to lower legal and consulting fees as we incurred higher fees in the first six months of 2019 as a result of the Beneficient transactions.
+- An increase in operating expenses of \$3.5 million, primarily resulting from higher employee compensation and benefits, professional fees and insurance costs. - Beneficient segment loss before tax increased by \$64.2 million during the first quarter of 2020 compared to the same period in 2019, primarily due to the consolidation of Beneficient on December 31, 2019.
+The earnings of Beneficient in the first quarter of 2020 were affected by a \$65.1 million non-cash charge for equity incentive compensation.
+In the first quarter of 2019, we accounted for Beneficient using the equity method on a one-quarter lag, and the amount reported represents our proportionate share of the losses of Beneficient for the period presented.
+The one-quarter lag was required to be discontinued with the consolidation of Beneficient on December 31, 2019 - Corporate and Other operating loss was relatively unchanged during the first quarter of 2020 compared to the same period in 2019.